Kentico/xperience-zapier/README.md

 See the [main repository](https://github.com/kentico-ericd/xperience-zapier-cli) for detailed installation and usage instructions.

 A custom module for the [Xperience Zapier integration](https://github.com/kentico-ericd/xperience-zapier-cli) to be installed on the Xperience CMS project.
 This module enables adminstrators to create triggers in Xperience that will fire Zaps when global events occur.
+Webhooks are automatically registered in the Xperience UI when using the native Zapier integration.

 There is also a custom workflow action and custom marketing automation action for triggering Zaps.

 ## Compatibility

-The code and import files provided by this were built against the Xperience 13.0.0 libraries, but should work for any higher hotfix version as well.
+The code and import files provided by package this were built against the Xperience 13.0.0 libraries, but should work for any higher hotfix version as well.

 ## Feedback & Contributing